-Hierve el Agua and its calcified waterfalls makes for a easy and enjoyable daytrip from Oaxaca.
+Hierve el Agua and its calcified waterfalls is an easy and enjoyable daytrip from Oaxaca.
 My mom and I visited Hierve el Agua while in Oaxaca during Dia de Los Muertos celebration.
 Since most of the activities related to the event happen in the evening we were free during the day to explore Oaxaca and surrounding area.
 The daytrip to these frozen, calcified waterfalls turned out to be one our favorite things we did in Oaxaca.
 They’re really quite spectacular.
 You shouldn’t miss it.

 What’s in A Name – What is Hierve El Agua?